 When WLAN is being used and traffic is offloaded in the local wireline network (i.e. non-seamless WLAN offloading)

+Within Building Block II scope the WLAN and the H(e)NB scenario can be completed separately and when each of them is completed a decision will be taken as to which parts of the Building Block are to be transferred to normative specifications.
+Stage 2 Work will be phased such that interworking aspects for completed features will be addressed first in a Release.

 The Building Block III (building on overall results of Building Block I) will define the Stage 1 and the stage 2 :

+Converged policy management and charging for the scenarios with traffic routed to EPC and offloaded at the BBF access network for operators providing both 3GPP and BBF accesses.

 Study of a potential architecture for the case of network based mobility when the BBF access is considered as trusted.

-Further convergence between 3GPP and fixed network architectures beyond basic inter-working such as converged subscriber database, converged policy management, charging and further architecture optimizations for operators providing both 3GPP and BBF accesses with input from BBF.
+Further convergence between 3GPP and fixed network architectures beyond basic inter-working such as converged subscriber database , for operators providing both 3GPP and BBF accesses with input from BBF.

 Policy and QoS interworking between 3GPP and BBF networks with considering scenarios when the services and policies are provided by the BBF network for 3GPP UEs and BBF fixed devices.

+Within Building Block III, each of the above features can be completed separately and thus a decision will be taken as to which parts are to be transferred to normative specification.
+Stage 2 work that does not have any dependencies on Stage 2 work of other 3GPP features will be addressed first in a Release.

 Once each Building Block item is completed, a decision will be taken as to which parts of the Building Block are to be transferred to normative specifications.
-Within Building Block II scope the WLAN and the HeNB scenario can be completely separately and when each of them is completed a decision will be taken as to which parts of the Building Block are to be transferred to normative specifications.

 5 Service Aspects